SumoLogic/sumologic-documentation/docs/search/Live-Tail/About-Live-Tail.md

 ## Limitations

--   You can tail logs ingested from Sources configured on Installed Collectors and from HTTP and Cloud Syslog Sources on Hosted Collectors.
+* You can tail logs ingested from Sources configured on Installed Collectors and from HTTP and Cloud Syslog Sources on Hosted Collectors.
--   A Live Tail session expires after one hour of inactivity to give your system the best performance possible.
+* A Live Tail session expires after one hour of inactivity to give your system the best performance possible.
 If your Live Tail session expires, you can restart it at any time.
--   If you navigate away from the Live Tail tab, your session will run for five more minutes and then time out.
+* If you navigate away from the Live Tail tab, your session will run for five more minutes and then time out.
--   There is a message limit of about 1000 messages per second.
+* There is a message limit of about 1000 messages per second.
 Keyword filters do not affect the message rate.
--   There currently is a limit of 10 concurrent Live Tail sessions per organization.
+* There currently is a limit of 10 concurrent Live Tail sessions per organization.
--   There is a limit of four Live Tail sessions per user.
+* There is a limit of four Live Tail sessions per user.
--   There is a limit of two Live Tail "pop out" windows per user.
+* There is a limit of two Live Tail "pop out" windows per user.
--   `_view` and `_index` are not supported in Live Tail queries.
+* `_view` and `_index` are not supported in Live Tail queries.
--   Wildcards are supported in keywords and at the beginning/end of metadata fields.
+* Wildcards are supported in keywords and at the beginning/end of metadata fields.
 For example:
-    -   Allowed: `_sourceCategory=*/apache` or `_sourceCategory=prod/*`
+    * Allowed: `_sourceCategory=*/apache` or `_sourceCategory=prod/*`
-    -   Not allowed: `_sourceCategory=prod/*/apache/`
+    * Not allowed: `_sourceCategory=prod/*/apache/`
--   Search operators are not supported in filters.
+* Search operators are not supported in filters.
--   If too much data is coming in, messages may be skipped or not displayed on the screen, or there may be a lag before messages are displayed.
+* If too much data is coming in, messages may be skipped or not displayed on the screen, or there may be a lag before messages are displayed.
--   If the query you are using produces too many log message results, we may end the session, and present an error that prompts you to make your query more specific.
+* If the query you are using produces too many log message results, we may end the session, and present an error that prompts you to make your query more specific.
 This is to provide the best performance possible.
 If a Live Tail session has ended, you can restart it at any time.
--   Metadata [fields](../../Manage/Fields.md "Fields") are not available in Live Tail.
+* Metadata [fields](../../Manage/Fields.md "Fields") are not available in Live Tail.
--   Windows Event Source logs and Windows Performance Source logs may not handle filters properly.
+* Windows Event Source logs and Windows Performance Source logs may not handle filters properly.
 Applying a filter may cause no data to appear in a Live Tail.
--   If \_sourceCategory, \_sourceHost, or any of the built-in meta fields are changed in an FER, Live Tail will not support those changes.
-For example, if \_sourceCategory is *ABC* in the raw data but is renamed to *XYZ* in an FER, Live Tail won't see it as *XYZ*.
+* If \_sourceCategory, \_sourceHost, or any of the built-in meta fields are changed in an FER, Live Tail will not support those changes.
+For example, if \_sourceCategory is *ABC* in the raw data but is renamed to *XYZ* in an FER, Live Tail will not see it as *XYZ*.
     It will only see the data as its raw form, *ABC*.

 ## Start a Live Tail session